geudde/attic-chest/pages/04.season-3/21.meeting-42/03.address/docs.md

 &emsp;And wrap in slumbers drowsy man.

 To violate such needful rest
-&emsp;The tyrant fashion, oft bears sway
+&emsp;The tyrant fashion oft bears sway
 And dizened out, or half undressed
 &emsp;Her votaries calls to revelry.

 Then o’er the stones the coaches rattle
 &emsp;The flambeaux blaze the streets along
-The Gemmens grin, the ladies prattle,
+The *Gemmens* grin, the ladies prattle,
 &emsp;And all is bustle, buzz and throng.

 Now jostling thro’ the lighted hall